-“Should I get the PS5 Digital Edition or the standard version?”
+“Should I get the PS5 Digital Edition or the standard model?”
 That’s the question many gamers are asking themselves.

 - PS5: Specs, price, release date and how it compares to gaming laptops

 - Xbox Series X vs. PS5: Which console is right for you?

 - PS5 DualSense vs. Xbox Series X controller: Which is best?

 I won’t stand on a soapbox and shout, “Buy this or die!”
 But I will help you make an informed decision — after all, no one likes buyer’s remorse.
 Without any further blathering, let’s delve into the pros and cons of the Digital Edition and the disc console so you can make a PS5 purchase that’ll leave you feeling fulfilled and satisfied.

 PS5 vs. PS5 Digital Edition — how are they similar and how are they different?